'Not a miracle': How all 103 people aboard jet survived Mexico crash

 Passengers who walked away from the fiery Aeroméxico crash are thankful to be alive but a safety expert on Wednesday said it was “no accident” that everyone aboard the jet survived.

-The aircraft attempted to take off in heavy rain during a storm Tuesday afternoon in Durango, Mexico, but smashed down into grass near the runway and skidded to a stop before catching fire.
+The aircraft attempted to take off in heavy rain during a storm Tuesday afternoon in Durango, Mexico, but crashed into grass near the runway and skidded to a stop before catching fire.

 None of the 103 people on board — 99 passengers, two pilots and two flight attendants — was killed.